bombchus/z64-music-wiki/docs/basic/categories.md

 To make a categories file for an `.mmrs` file, create a text file with the name `categories.txt`, then put whatever group and individual category values that correspond(s) to the area(s) the sequence should play in-game in inside the file, separated by a hyphen or comma (e.g. `1-2-3` or `1,2,3`).

 !!! alert "Warning"
-    Using both hyphens and commas to separate your categories is not possible, one or the other must be used.
+    Using both hyphens and commas to separate categories is not possible, one or the other must be used.

 #### Categories
 There are two different types of categories, known as "group categories" and "individual categories".
 Group categories contain a number of areas in-game a sequence can be assigned to, and individual categories assign a sequence to a specific area in-game.